torvalds/linux/Documentation/admin-guide/mm/hugetlbpage.rst

 The administrator can allocate persistent huge pages on the kernel boot command line by specifying the "hugepages=N" parameter, where 'N' = the number of huge pages requested.
-This is the most reliable method of allocating huge pages as memory has not yet become fragmented.
+This is the most reliable method of allocating huge pages as memory has yest yet become fragmented.

 Some platforms support multiple huge page sizes.
 To allocate huge pages of a specific size, one must precede the huge pages boot command parameters